 The California wine industry directly employs as many as 259,600 people and generates an additional 90,100 jobs in supplier and ancillary industries, which supply goods and services to the industry, and whose sales depend on the wine industry's economic activity.
-Ultimately, 485,050 jobs are created and supported by the wine industry.
+Ultimately, 485,000 jobs are created and supported by the wine industry.

-The climate, soils, and regional geographic differences produce ideal growing conditions unique to California where approximately 4,580 wineries exist and approximately 560,000 acres of vineyards produce a variety of grapes for the wineries where the Wine Institute estimates that there are 3,612 bonded wineries in California and 2,070 wineries (57%) of these are subject to this General Order.
-The remaining 43% are not subject to this General Order because of operations not resulting in discharges to land (e.g., process water discharges to surface water or tank and haul operations of process water).
+The climate, soils, and regional geographic differences produce ideal growing conditions unique to California where approximately 4,580 wineries exist and approximately 560,000 acres of vineyards produce a variety of grapes for the wineries where the Wine Institute estimates 2,070 (57%) of the 3,612 bonded wineries in California will be subject to this general waste discharge requirements order (General Order).
+The remaining 43% are likely not subject to this General Order because of operations not resulting in discharges to land (e.g., process water discharges to surface water or tank and haul operations of process water).

-Currently 570 wineries are regulated by the regional water boards through individual actions or general orders as follows:
+Based on a 2020 estimate, 589 (16%) of the bonded wineries are currently permitted by the regional water quality control boards (regional water boards) through general waste discharge requirements (WDRs), individual WDRs, or a conditional waiver of WDRs.

-North Coast Regional Water Board: 97 facilities

-San Francisco Bay Regional Water Board: 6 facilities

-Central Coast Regional Water Board: 341 facilities

-Central Valley Regional Water Board (Redding, Fresno, Sacramento): 117 facilities

-San Diego Regional Water Board: 9 facilities

 Applicability

-This General Order is a general waste discharge requirements (WDRs) order for wineries and other similar facilities with activities related to producing wine or grape juice that generate winery waste and discharge it to land for reuse or disposal.
+This General Order is a general waste discharge requirements order for wineries and other similar facilities with activities related to producing wine or grape juice that generate winery waste and discharge it to land for reuse or disposal.
 Hereafter, such facilities are referred to as "winery" or "facility" and the facility owner or operator is referred to as "Discharger."

 This General Order includes a glossary of terms used throughout and is provided in Attachment A, which is hereby attached and made a part of this General Order.